the exercise yard at the State Penitentiary in Richmond, which closed in 1990

 Source: Library of Virginia, Virginia Memory, Virginia State Penitentiary Photograph Collection

 The opportunity to extract value from slave labor was not wasted by imprisonment.
-Punishment for slaves convicted of crimes included cropping ears and whipping backs.
+Punishment for an enslaved person convicted of crimes included cropping their ears and whippings.
 Local county courts were authorized to condemn a slave to death, though white convicts accused of a capital crime had to be sent to Williamsburg for trial by the General Court.

-If a slave was executed for committing a capital crime in pre-Civil War Virginia, the slaveowner was reimbursed the value of the slave.
-The rationale was that unless slaveowners were reimbursed, they would hide their slaves from execution, protecting their personal economic investment but exposing the community to the risk of future criminal behavior.
+If an enslaved person was executed for committing a capital crime in pre-Civil War Virginia, the slaveowner was reimbursed the value of the slave by the colonial/state government.
+Unless slaveowners were reimbursed, they would hide their valued workers from execution.
+Protecting a slaveowners personal economic investment would expose the community to the risk of future criminal behavior.

 During the pre-Civil War era, fears of slave insurrections were always present.
 The number of actual armed rebellions were few, but individual resistance was common.
-In cases where the slave was convicted of a crime and expected to remain a troublemaker, the slave might be shipped to a more-southern colony or to the West Indies where conditions were more brutal.
+In cases where enslaved workers were convicted of a crime and expected to remain a troublemaker, they might be shipped to a more-southern colony or to the West Indies where conditions were more brutal.

-Local courts handled civil and almost all criminal cases, along with legislative issues and executive management of the county, after county governments in Virginia were established in 1634.
-Local jails were built next to local courthouses to hold prisoners until the members of the court would assemble each month.
-When debtors were imprisoned to try to "encourage" them to repay their obligations, the debtors themselves (or the creditors demanding to be paid) were required to pay for the room and board at the county jail.
+After county governments in Virginia were established in 1634 the local courts handled civil and almost all criminal cases, along with legislative issues and executive management of the county.
+Local jails were built next to local courthouses to hold the accused until the members of the court would assemble each month.
+When debtors were imprisoned to try to encourage them to repay their obligations, the debtors themselves (or the creditors demanding to be paid) were required to pay for the room and board at the county jail.

 Criminal justice was usually very swift, though civil issues often involved delays until witnesses were gathered and evidence submitted.
-If a case was a capital crime (meaning a verdict of guilty would be followed by execution), the local court would meet and direct that the defendant be transferred to Jamestown or Williamsburg for trial by the colonial General Court, which met every three months.
+If a case was a capital crime where a verdict of guilty would be followed by execution, the local court would decide if the defendant should be released or transferred to Jamestown/Williamsburg for trial by the colonial General Court which met every three months.

 There was no Death Row in colonial Virginia.
 People convicted of capital crimes were executed at the gallows in Jamestown or Williamsburg soon after the General Court condemned them.
 Admiralty courts also had the power to order executions, and some pirates associated may have been hung at Hampton.
-Their prison before trial and execution was the HMS Pearl, the British warship which sailed to North Carolina and ended Blackbeard's reign in 1718.1
+For Blackbeard's pirates captured in 1718, their jail before trial and execution was a ship.1

 The sanitary and jail crowding standards of that time were far different than today.
 In 1779, seven prisoners were incarcerated in just one cell, and that space included the toilet.
 The top British official captured at Detroit, Lieutenant Governor Henry Hamilton, wrote:3